labchild/tech-thoughts/README.md

 Users can create an account, create posts (thoughts), like posts, and comment on posts.
 Users can also access, edit, and delete their own posts from an account dashboard.

 ### Built With
-This project uses the following packages:
+This project uses the following resources:
 * [Sequelize](https://www.npmjs.com/package/sequelize)
 * [MySQL 2](https://www.npmjs.com/package/mysql2)
 * [Express](https://expressjs.com/)